Kotti/kotti_user_manual/docs/example/example.rst

 Editing a document is very similar to adding one.
 We visit the page by clicking its title whereever we can see it.
-In the case of the front page, we get there the same way as above, by clicking on the "Yet another Kotti site" name at upper left.
+In the case of the front page, we get there the same way as above, by clicking on the "Fruit Stand on Main" name at upper left.
 But now, instead of "Add," we choose "Edit" in the editor bar.

 And we select and delete the existing description and body, replacing it with a bit of information about our fruit stand (Use your mouse and/or keyboard as you